dcanTOKA/GaugeListStep/README.md

 ## Drawback

-> Dynamic variables in scenario names are have not been supported yet.
+> Dynamic variables in scenario names have not been supported yet.